mhendrey/vekterdb/docs/source/vekterdb.rst

             found_nearest += 1
     print(f"{found_nearest / len(nn_results):.04f}")

-We get a recall@1 = 0.9303 with these runtime search parameters and ``k_extra_neighbors`` of 4.
-Notice that this value is a little lower than we had before, 0.9450.
-This is caused by the additional 10,000 test vectors added into the database table with a small percentage of them being the nearest neighbor for other records in the test data.
+We get a recall@1 = 0.9323 with these runtime search parameters and ``k_extra_neighbors`` of 4.
+Notice that this value is a little lower than we had before, 0.9469.
+This is caused by the additional 10,000 test vectors added into the database table where a small percentage of them being the nearest neighbor for other records in the test data.

 Saving & Loading a VekterDB